mportesdev/mportesdev.github.io/_posts/2023-06-23-positional-only-and-keyword-only-parameters.md

 ## Positional-only parameters

-The basic property of the positional-only parameters is that unlike regular positional parameters, they cannot be passed as named arguments.
+The main and the most obvious feature of the positional-only parameters is that unlike regular positional parameters, their values cannot be passed as named arguments.

 ```python
 def add(x, /, y):